KyberNetwork/KIPs/KIPs/kip-29.md

 These steps are necessary to optimize the Classic LP token fee collection and transfer the remaining Classic protocol (old KyberDMM) LP fees (currently worth ~$30K USD) out of the [Treasury pool](https://debank.com/profile/0x0e590bb5f02a0c38888bffb45dee050b8fb60bda) to the DAO multisig wallet. **These fees, which were collected for eligible KNC voters, can then be converted to KNC to be distributed to these eligible KNC voters.**

-KyberDAO would vote Yes/No on whether to proceed with these important changes.
-For this long executor-based KIP to be approved, a minimum quorum of 20% of Total KNC supply is required for the winning option, with a vote differential of 15%.
+KyberDAO would vote YES/NO on whether to proceed with these important changes.

 This KIP was raised in the governance forum [here](https://gov.kyber.org/t/kip-29-draft-add-dao-multisig-to-the-smart-contract-strategy-for-converting-receiving-lp-fees-discuss/2213).